 Can I Watch?

-Parents are always welcome to observe band practices.
-For band camp you may not want to stay the entire time, but you can certainly watch for a while after drop-off or come a little early for pick-up.
+Parents are always welcome to observe band practices in the stadium.
+During band camp you may not be interested in staying the entire time, but you are welcome watch for a while after dropping-off your child or come a little early for pick-up.